simeononsecurity/simeononsecurity.ch/content/guides/how-to-create-custom-ethernet-cables-guide/index.en.md

 ---
 **How to Create Custom Ethernet Cables**

-In today's digital world, Ethernet cables are essential for connecting devices to the internet and local networks.
+These days Ethernet cables are essential for connecting devices to the internet and local networks.
 While you can easily purchase pre-made Ethernet cables, there are situations where creating custom cables is necessary.
 Whether you need a specific length, want to optimize for performance, or simply enjoy a DIY project, this guide will show you how to create custom Ethernet cables step by step.

 ______